niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 #### Ubuntu Crontabs Scheduler

-If you use crontabs scheduler you may need to edit the pathing data within the script from /Data/Market Data/ to home/YOUR USER NAME/Desktop/Data/Logs/
+If you use crontabs scheduler you may need to edit the pathing data within this python script from /Data/Market Data/ to home/YOURUSERNAME/Desktop/Data/Logs/